-Flying by private jet can be one of the most convenient ways to fly.
-But it can also take you places that you might not expect, and where commercial carriers can’t take you.
 The old saying in the aviation industry is “A mile of highway will take you a mile, but a mile of runway can take you anywhere”.
-Whether this means that you’re going to be flying a long range private jet from Los Angeles to a Caribbean Island’s beach, or whether you’ll be crossing the Atlantic to see the sights in Europe, a private jet can take you much further than you think.
+Whether you’re flying a long range private jet from Los Angeles to a Caribbean Island’s beach, or crossing the Atlantic to bask in European culture, a private jet can take you much further than you think.

 Where Can You Go On a Private Jet?